Sunnykumar7777/mlops_spam/README.md

     |── nltk_install.py    <- Script to install nltk required modules for text preprocessing
     |
     |── params.yaml        <- to store model configuration
     |
+    |── data.dvc           <- to track and manage data versions.
+    |
     └── dvc.yaml           <- to create and store model process pipeline